bitovi/academy/src/web-components/web-components.md

 ## Next Steps

-✏️ Head over to the [first lesson](learn-web-components/why-wc.html) and learn more about Wev Components.
+✏️ Head over to the [first lesson](learn-web-components/why-wc.html) and learn more about Web Components.